Olethreutinae

 (NCBI-index: 989781)

-It is sometimes very difficult to distinguish certain types of leafrollers.
-At first, I was convinced that the spotted leafroller belonged to the Apotomis family, but after careful study and with the help of literature I came to the Hedya species, Off-white Hedya (Hedya ochroleucana).
-This leafroller has a striking cream-colored outer side of the forewing with a few light brown spots along the edge and a few small black dots in the pace itself.
-These light brown spots fade in color over time, but this leafroller can still be recognized by the two dark stripes in the outer two spots.
+It is sometimes tough to distinguish certain types of leafrollers.
+At first, I was convinced that the spotted leafroller belonged to the Apotomis family.
+Still, after careful study and with the help of literature, I came to the Hedya species, Off-white Hedya (Hedya ochroleucana).
+This leafroller has a striking cream-coloured outer side of the forewing with a few light brown spots along the edge and a few small black dots in the pace itself.
+These light brown spots fade in colour over time, but this leafroller can still be recognized by the two dark stripes in the outer two spots.
 Two-thirds of the forewing is dark brown mixed with blue-grey and black surfaces.
-The flying period is from June to September in one generation and the wingspan is 16-21mm.
+The flying period is from June to September in one generation, and the wingspan is 16-21mm.
 Larvae are spinning leaves together.
 Host plant: Rose and Apple.
 Dutch name: Grote witvlakbladroller.
 Frisian name:

 Flying period: